drarnakarick/hyde/_posts/2015-05-07-swcarpentry.md

 title: Two-day Unix/Python Workshop Wrap-up
 ---

+#### Workshop review

-Earlier this week we ran the first two-day Unix/Python workshop for PhD students and research staff interested in getting started with Python.
-The <a href="http://drarnakarick.github.io/2015-05-04-swinpython/"> workshop</a> was led by Swinburne's  newly minted Software Carpentry instructors, Ewan Barr and Genevieve Shattow, with the (much appreciated) help from a small team of unix and python experts from the Centre of Astrophysics and Supercomputing.
+Earlier this week we ran our first two-day Unix/Python workshop for PhD students and research staff interested in getting started with Python.
+The <a href="http://drarnakarick.github.io/2015-05-04-swinpython/"> workshop</a> was led by Swinburne'snewly minted Software Carpentry instructors, Ewan Barr and Genevieve Shattow, with help from a small team of unix and python experts from the Centre of Astrophysics and Supercomputing.

+Since this workshop was designed to teach general python skills participants came from a variety of research disciplines (see below for an interactive profile of participants).
+Consequently there was a large spread in programming experience and ability (and even operating system).
+We chose to install software locally rather than using a pre-configured cloud instance.
+While this takes a little more effort it meant that participants could use the

 #### Lesson Plans
 * Unix shell lesson plan: [shell-novice](http://swcarpentry.github.io/shell-novice/).